lwshakib/vision-agentic-ai/README.md

 ## ✨ Features

 - 🤖 **Agentic Chatbot**: Engage in meaningful conversations with an AI that understands context and intent.
+- 📂 **Project Management**: Organize your chats into dedicated projects for better workflow.
+- ⚡ **Optimistic UI**: Experience instant interactions with immediate feedback for actions like deletion.
 - 🔍 **Web Search Tool**: Real-time access to the web to find up-to-date information during chats.
 - 📄 **Web Extraction**: Deeply extract and analyze content from any web URL for research and insights.
 - 🎨 **Image Generation**: Generate high-quality images directly within the chat interface.
 - 🔒 **Secure Authentication**: Built-in security with BetterAuth.
-- 📂 **Image Library**: Automatically collect and manage all images generated or attached in your chats.
+- 🖼️ **Image Library**: Automatically collect and manage all images generated or attached in your chats.

 ## 🚀 Getting Started